 Further Listening

-You can also find Grace on Looks Unfamiliar talking about Woolworths’ Christmas ads, The Weekenders, John Peel’s Festive Fifty, Sky Star Search, Snub TV, Chas’n’Dave’s Christmas Knees-Up, Peter And The Test Tube Babies and The Max Headroom Broadcast Signal Intrusion here.
+You can find another appearance by Grace on Looks Unfamiliar talking about Woolworths’ Christmas ads, The Weekenders, John Peel’s Festive Fifty, Sky Star Search, Snub TV, Chas’n’Dave’s Christmas Knees-Up, Peter And The Test Tube Babies and The Max Headroom Broadcast Signal Intrusion here.
+You can also find Grace on The Golden Age Of Children’s TV talking about Bagpuss here.

 Grace also appears in The Best Of Looks Unfamiliar alongside Deborah Tracey on Five To Eleven, Joanne Sheppard on Matchbox Fighting Furies, Lucy Pope on Barcode Battler, Mitch Benn on O.T.T. and Ben Baker on the 1990 Bullseye Christmas Special, which you can find here.